Thorough training is essential to the development of any artificial intelligence (AI) model. But what does training involve, exactly?

 For our example, we’ll imagine that we have a dataset that contains a library of songs in English and Japanese.
 The end goal is for our machine learning model to correctly categorize songs according to language.
 However, before we can begin training, we’ll need to check for a few things:

-- High-quality data: As a general rule, all data must be cleaned and organized before it’s used on your model.
+- High-quality data: All data must be cleaned and organized before it’s used on your model.
 Duplicate, incorrect or irrelevant content can wreak havoc on a project.
 Small mistakes, such as the incorrect categorization of a song, can negatively impact the performance of the model and its ability to make accurate predictions.
 This means that it’s absolutely crucial to double-check the quality of your data before it comes anywhere near your model.

 - Useful tags: Without a range of annotations and labels, it can be tough for models to learn properly.
 In our example, useful tags could include the record label and artist name.
 This extra information provides the model with additional information that will help it to make more accurate predictions.

 Following the quality assurance phase, our data should be randomly split into three different categories: training, validation, and testing data.
-If you need to refresh your memory on these, check out our previous article on the topic.
+If you need to refresh your memory on these, check out our guide to training data, which covers the topic at length.
 After we’ve properly prepared our data, we can start training our AI for the job.